 The slideshow below shows photos of chipping piles which follow our program guidelines and the wood chips you can expect to be left with after the service.

 Please prepare your chipping piles before you sign up for the program.

-- contractors are provided with a schedule; final scheduling decisions are made by the contractor based on location
+- Final scheduling decisions are made by the contractor based on location

 - The No-Cost Chipping Program for fuel reduction is offered in targeted communities and are subject to availability of funding.
 Communities may be added or removed without notice.

-- This program is funding dependent, and currently there is a wait list for the No-Cost Chipping program.
+- This program is funding dependent, and currently there is a 8-12 week wait time for service.
 If you are on the wait list, it is NOT a guarantee your property will be chipped.

-The No-Cost Chipping Program is administered by the Resource Conservation District of Greater San Diego County in partnership with the Fire Safe Council San Diego County.
-Funding is provided primarily by a National Fire Plan grant from the Cooperative Fire program of the U.S. Forest Service through the California Fire Safe Council.
+- The No-Cost Chipping Program is administered by the Resource Conservation District of Greater San Diego County in partnership with the Fire Safe Council of San Diego County.
+Funding is provided by the San Diego River Conservancy through the Governor’s Wildfire Early Action Plan and a grant from San Diego Gas and Electric.